mesielepush/NewPhaserTest/README.md

 ## Play instructions.

 Except for the last battle that uses the mouse, every other part is played with the classic 'W,A,S,D' pc keys.
+You have to solve two rooms to get to the boos batlle, no spoilers so no tips.

 ## Installation